This post was last update 7/5/2020

 I was also looking to build up my e-newsletter list during the tour and ran an Instafreebie (now known as Prolific Works) around the first book in the series.
 Tracking all of my results let me know what was and was not worth the effort.

 If I had run around doing all that work, and then only tracked the sales, I would have quit.
 My launch produced less than $1,000 in sales.
 But because I was tracking all the other stats, I realized that my e-newsletter list grew by 350%, my social media followers grew by 75% across all platforms, I got within the top 100 for trending keywords with both my genre and my series title, My Headtalker went out to over 1 million people, my Thunderclap went out to 1.5 million.
 My guest posts got over 150 shares, were shared to over 70,000 people (that I could measure through CoPromote), and my web traffic saw a beautiful uptick of about 115% throughout the whole month.
 Not to mention, I got great evergreen content that I can add to my social media feeds.

 Overnight successes don’t happen overnight.
 They happen because that author has a strategy and they invest in that strategy.
 Even if it’s only 15 minutes or an hour a day.
 Eventually, you will get that marketing rock up the hill, gain ground, and it will get easier.
 But you have to start, and you have to keep building, or you’ll never get there.

 Do you need help planning marketing goals and strategies?
 Schedule a free consult.
+Want to get a month of detailed marketing tips to create a robust plan?
+Sign up for our next 30 Days of Marketing Challenge!
 Have questions or thoughts about this post?
 Share in the comments below!

 Until next time,